weilok2021/CS50AI/README.md

-CS50 AI Projects
-This repository contains my solutions for various projects in the CS50 AI course.
-Each week's project is organized in its respective directory.
-Below are the for you to use the code.
-Feel free to pull the repository!

 Week 0: TicTacToe
-This project implements a TicTacToe game with an AI opponent using the Minimax algorithm.
+This project implements a TicTacToe game with an AI opponent that uses the Minimax algorithm to make optimal moves.

 Instructions to Run TicTacToe
+Follow these steps to clone and run the TicTacToe project on your local machine:

+Clone the Repository
+Open your terminal and clone the repository using the following command:

+bash
+Copy code
-Clone this repository to your local machine using the following command: git clone https://github.com/weilok2021/CS50AI.git Navigate to the TicTacToe project (Week 0):
+git clone https://github.com/weilok2021/CS50AI.git
+Navigate to the TicTacToe Project (Week 0)

-After cloning, change into the week0 directory: cd CS50AI/week0
+After cloning, change into the week0 directory:

+bash
+Copy code
+cd CS50AI/week0
-Install dependencies:
+Install Dependencies

-Install the required Python packages using pip: pip3 install -r requirements.txt
+Install the required Python packages using pip:

+bash
+Copy code
+pip3 install -r requirements.txt
-Run the game:
+Run the Game

-Run the TicTacToe game by executing the following command: python runner.py
+To play the TicTacToe game against the AI, execute the following command:

-You can now play TicTacToe against the AI!
+bash
+Copy code
+python runner.py